jkorty/note8/README.md

-note8 - guitar tab
+# note8
+An application to automate musical notation recovery for the creation of guitar tablature
 ===================
+# Dependencies
-Dependencies: VAMP
+1. VAMP